George Gurdjieff: Methods

-"The Work" is in essence a training in the development of consciousness.
-Gurdjieff used a number of methods and materials, including meetings, music, movements (sacred dance), writings, lectures, and innovative forms of group and individual work.
-Part of the function of these various methods was to undermine and undo the ingrained habit patterns of the mind and bring about moments of insight.
-Since each individual has different requirements, Gurdjieff did not have a one-size-fits-all approach, and he adapted and innovated as circumstance required.
-In Russia he was described as keeping his teaching confined to a small circle, whereas in Paris and North America he gave numerous public demonstrations.
+The practices associated with Gurdjieff's teachings are not an intellectual pursuit and neither are they new concepts, but are rather practical ways of living "in the moment" so as to allow consciousness of oneself ("self-remembering") to appear.
+Gurdjieff used a number of methods and materials to wake up his followers, which apart from his own living presence, included meetings, music, movements (sacred dance), writings, lectures, and innovative forms of group and individual work.
+The purpose of these various methods was to 'put a spanner in the works', so as to permit a connection to be made between mind and body, which is easily talked about, but which has to be experienced to understand what it means.
+Since each individual is different, Gurdjieff did not have a one-size-fits-all approach and employed different means to impart what he himself had discovered.
+In Russia, he was described as keeping his teaching confined to a small circle, whereas in Paris and North America, he gave numerous public demonstrations.

-Gurdjieff felt that the traditional methods of self-knowledge—those of the fakir, monk, and yogi (acquired, respectively, through pain, devotion, and study)—were inadequate on their own and often led to various forms of stagnation and one-sidedness.
-His methods were designed to augment the traditional paths with the purpose of hastening the developmental process.
-He sometimes called these methods The Way of the Sly Man because they constituted a sort of short-cut through a process of development that might otherwise carry on for years without substantive results.
-The teacher, more adept, sees the individual requirements of the disciple and sets tasks that he knows will result in a transformation of consciousness in that individual.
-Instructive historical parallels can be found in the annals of Zen Buddhism, where teachers employed a variety of methods (sometimes highly unorthodox) to bring about the arising of insight in the student.
+Gurdjieff felt that the traditional methods to acquire self-knowledge—those of the Fakir, Monk, and Yogi (acquired, respectively, through pain, devotion, and study)—were inadequate on their own to achieve any real understanding.
+He instead advocated "the way of the sly man" as a shortcut to encouraging inner development that might otherwise take years of effort and without any real outcome.

 Music

-Gurdjieff's music divides into three distinct periods.
+Gurdjieff's music is divided into three distinct periods.
 The "first period" is the early music, including music from the ballet Struggle of the Magicians and music for early movements dating to the years around 1918.